Skip to content

 When to plant

-Plant your helleborus in the spring, being mindful of late spring frost.
+Plant your hellebores in the spring, being mindful of late spring frost.
 If you need to wait until the danger of frost has passed, your plants can be kept in a cool environment, such as a garage or basement, for several weeks.

 Planting icon